Austropotamobius torrentium: Ecology

 The red fox, Vulpes vulpes, is an important predator of adult crayfish.

 The preferred habitat of A. torrentium is cold, fast-flowing streams, although some live in larger rivers and lakes.
 It digs burrows in the banks and hides under submerged roots or rocks, emerging at night to feed.

 Adult A. torrentium consume a variety of plant materials, including fallen leaves, while the juveniles chiefly feed on aquatic invertebrates.
 Natural predators of fully grown A. torrentium include foxes, bears, wolves, otters, and badgers, while the young animals are targeted by fish.
 The species is sensitive to low levels of dissolved oxygen, and to chemical pollution.

 Besides naturally occurring threats, A. torrentium has also suffered from the introduction of the crayfish plague, Asphanomyces astaci, carried by invasive crayfish species from North America, and from the release of detergents into streams while washing laundry.

 Life cycle

 Mating takes place at the end of October.
 The female then carries the 40–70 fertilised eggs on her pleopods until the eggs are ready to hatch.
 Juveniles moult up to 4 or 5 times per year, but as they mature, this slows to once or twice a year, usually in May, June, or July.
 Sexual maturity is reached after 3 to 5 years, by which time the animal has grown to a length of 35–50 mm.
 Adult males can reproduce every year, but females do not reproduce for at least one year after producing eggs.

 Conservation status

-A. torrentium is one of the most threatened species in Europe: as well as protection under various national laws, it is designated data deficient on the IUCN Red List, it is listed in Appendix III of the Bern Convention, and it is protected under the EU Habitats Directive.
+A. torrentium is one of the most threatened species in Europe: as well as protection under various national laws, it is designated Least Concern on the IUCN Red List, it is listed in Appendix III of the Bern Convention, and it is protected under the EU Habitats Directive.